Brick polytopes of spherical subword complexes and generalized associahedra: Further combinatorial and geometric properties

-In his work on Cambrian lattices \cite{Reading-latticeCongruences, Reading-CambrianLattices, Reading-sortableElements}, N.~Reading considers quotients of the weak order under lattice congruences, which fulfill sufficient conditions for the quotient to be moreover a lattice.
-In the context of brick polytopes, we obtain different partitions of~$W$ which are not lattice congruences in general (the fibers of~$\projectionMap$ are not necessarily intervals of the weak order, but they contain all intervals between two of their elements --- see Section~\ref{subsec:fibers}).
-We nonetheless conjecture that the resulting quotient is in general a lattice.

 \begin{example} \fref{fig:latticeQuotient} represents the Hasse diagram of the increasing flip order on the facets of the subword complex~$\subwordComplex(\Qexm)$ of Example~\ref{exm:recurrent1}.
-It is the quotient of the weak order by the fibers of the map~$\projectionMap$ presented in \fref{fig:lattice}.
+It is the quotient of the Hasse diagram of the weak order by the fibers of the map~$\projectionMap$ of \fref{fig:lattice}.

 \end{example}

 \begin{example}[Duplicated word] Consider the word~$\Qdup$ defined in Example~\ref{exm:duplicatedRoots}.
 Then the quotient of the weak order by the fibers of~$\projectionMap$ is the boolean lattice. \end{example}